tlstommy/farmable-ancient-seeds/README.md

 # Crafting
-Torch flower seeds and pitcher pods can be crafted by surrounding the item with 8 bonemeal.
+Torchflower seeds and pitcher pods can be crafted by surrounding the item with 8 bonemeal.

 ## Pitcher Pods
 #### Surrounding a pitcher plant with 8 bonemeal produces 2 pitcher pods.